hcqenjoy/cyberchef-app/README.md

         💿 MSI Installer
       </a><br />
       <span>
-        �Don't know what kind of chip you have?
+        ❓ Don't know what kind of chip you have?
 Hit start, enter "processor" for info.
       </span>
     </td>
   </tr>